mbkuhn/amr-wind-tutorial/01_compiling.md

 module load gcc/11.2.0
 ```

 With this done, let's now create our environment.
 Environments, which are a grouping of specifications for a particular installation of the code, can be made to "belong" to a directory, using the `-d` option, or belong to a name, using the `-n` option.
 Environments created with a name will have their files copied into `$SPACK_MANAGER/environments`.
+In my experience, environments belonging to a directory are easier to modify and access.
 ```
 mkdir ${SPACKMANDIR}/spack-july2023
 cd ${SPACKMANDIR}/spack-july2023